 - Is my dog able to remain calm when loud noises or angry yelling / shouting / screaming occur nearby?

-- It is STRONGLY recommended that your and your dog have successfully completed group obedience classes.
-The socialization aspects of these classes are as important as the obedience behavior themselves—your dog learns to control himself and pay attention to you despite all kinds of distractions nearby.
+- It is STRONGLY recommended that your and your dog have successfully completed at least two group obedience classes (not including a puppy class).
+The socialization aspects of these classes are as important as the obedience behaviors themselves—your dog learns to control himself and pay attention to you despite all kinds of distractions nearby.

 - Your dog must be able to pass all elements of the Pet Partners Skills Test (PPST) , a test of basic obediene skills and good manners.
 This means that your dog MUST:

 - Sit politely when a friendly stranger shakes your hand

 - Sit politely for petting by a friendly stranger